VictorBbt/Help-Mates-Genetic-Evolution-Algorithm/README.md

 Our approach is to let some preys learn:
 1. How to eat.
 Grass is spawned on the terrain and preys must learn that finding this food is core to reproduce and thrive.
 They have a `foodBrain` that takes as input the content of the *Detail Layer* within their vision range and outputs a direction where they must go to eat.
 2. How to behave in group.
-This second brain `reactionBrain` takes as input the vision of predators and their energy level (hunger) and outputs four weights: the weight to give to the direction computed with the `foodBrain` and three weights to give to the different components of the BOIDS behaviour (this is parallelized on a **comppute buffer** to speed up the simulation).
+This second brain `reactionBrain` takes as input the vision of predators and their energy level (hunger) and outputs four weights: the weight to give to the direction computed with the `foodBrain` and three weights to give to the different components of the BOIDS behaviour (this is parallelized on a **compute buffer** to speed up the simulation).
 This characterizes how a single animal behaves with relation to the group.

 #### Predators 🐺
 The predators have no brain: their behaviour is harcoded (you can see it as a Finite State Machine).
 Based on their urge to eat or to reproduce, they whether look for food or for a mate.
 Once they locked their target, they relentlessly track it if it stays within their visions range.